Here’s an article we found that may be helpful while traveling

 …get the

-attention of another waiter
+attention of another waiter or

 waitress and ask for help tracking down your server.